hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 > macs2/wt_peaks_final.bed
 ```

 Finally, let's check how many confident peaks we are left with.
 Does this seem like a reasonable number of peaks to you?
+(You should get ~7,300 peaks)

 ```bash
 wc -l ~/chipseq_workshop/results/macs2/wt_peaks_final.bed